UPPMAX/install-methods/how-to/install-with-python-virtualenv-instead-of-conda.md

 installed that as a separate module.

-#### Versioninng the installation
+#### Versioning the installation

 There are various updates in the main github branch that look important, but are not yet bundled into a version.
 So I base our module off the main branch and give it a useful version that reflects this.
 The most recent version was 0.1.5, while the most recent commit was on 20240117 with commit hash beginning with ff2d167.
-So, I give this module the version 0.1.5-20240117-ff2d167.
+So, I give this module the version 0.1.5-20240117-ff2d167.  **It is very important to use the order version-date-hash**, so that this version sorts *after* the 0.1.5 version, and if there are further interim versions after this, they will sort after this one because date comes after version.

 #### Python dependency